Four-manifolds, geometries and knots: The Whitehead group

-All 3-manifold groups are coherent as {\it groups} [Hm].
-If we knew that their group {\it rings} were regular coherent then we could use [Wd78] instead of [FJ86] to give a purely algebraic proof of Theorem 6.2, for as surface groups are free products of free groups with amalgamation over an infinite cyclic subgroup, an extension of one surface group by another is a free product of groups with $Wh=0$, amalgamated over the group of a surface bundle over $S^1$.
-Similarly, we could deduce from [Wd78] that $Wh(\nu\rtimes_\theta Z)=0$ for any torsion free group $\nu=\pi_1(N)$ where $N$ is a closed 3-manifold whose irreducible factors are Haken, hyperbolic or Seifert fibred.
+All 3-manifold groups are coherent as {\it groups} \cite{[Hm]}.
+If we knew that their group {\it rings} were regular coherent then we could use \cite{[Wd78]} instead of \cite{[FJ86]} to give a purely algebraic proof of Theorem 6.2, for as surface groups are free products of free groups with amalgamation over an infinite cyclic subgroup, an extension of one surface group by another is a free product of groups with $Wh=0$, amalgamated over the group of a surface bundle over $S^1$.
+Similarly, we could deduce from \cite{[Wd78]} and the work of Perelman \cite{[B-P]} that $Wh(\nu\rtimes_\theta\mathbb{Z})=0$ for any torsion-free 3-manifold group $\nu=\pi_1(N)$ where $N$ is a closed 3-manifold.